 Personal pronouns exercises

-Now you can practice what you learn with exercises below, you have more activities in every specific lesson about the pronouns.
-Remember you can contact your tutor with any question you have about Spanish personal pronouns.
+Now you can practice what you learned with the exercises below.
+You have more activities in every specific lesson about pronouns.
+Remember, you can contact your tutor with any question you have about Spanish personal pronouns.
 Don’t you have a personal tutor yet?